Jrogbaaa/Number-3/README.md

 - **Developer Tools**: For testing purposes, developers can use `window.resetFirstVisitFlag()` in the browser console to reset the first-visit state.

 This feature ensures new users understand the intended workflow and helps them achieve success with the platform faster.

+## Personalized Onboarding Flow

+The platform offers a comprehensive onboarding experience for new users:

+- **Interactive Setup Wizard**: Multi-step process to collect user preferences and company information
+- **Empty State Management**: New users start with a clean platform and guided experience
+- **Lead Scoring Customization**: The onboarding process collects key information that influences how leads are scored:
+  - **Company Profile**: Information about the user's business, products/services, and industry
+  - **Target Customer Definition**: Detailed information about ideal customer profiles including:
+    - Preferred roles (e.g., CMO, Marketing Director, Founder)
+    - Demographic preferences (e.g., gender, location)
+    - Company size priorities (e.g., enterprise, mid-market, startup)
+- **Preference Persistence**: All user preferences are stored in the database and applied to the lead scoring algorithm
+- **Adaptive Scoring**: The lead scoring system automatically adjusts based on user-defined priorities
+- **Preference Management**: Users can modify their preferences at any time through the platform settings

+This personalized approach ensures that the platform provides the most relevant lead scoring and insights for each user's specific business needs.

 ## CSV Upload Guidelines